 Sumac is an unassuming plant with a surprising amount of research behind it.
 Scientists have looked into the benefits of sumac for over fifty years.
 Natives have used it for even longer.
-According to Khalil et al. sumac is high in phenols and flavonoids.
+According to studies, sumac is high in phenols and flavonoids.
 The plant is also anti-inflammatory, antimicrobial, and full of nutrients.

-Historically it’s been used for a laundry list of health issues and modern research is confirming even more.
+Historically it’s been used for a laundry list of health issues, and modern research is confirming this even more.